Job Search Masterclass Specialized Job Searches

 Look at job boards as search tools for company culture, not just lists of jobs.
 Your main goal is to find companies that are "Remote-First" on purpose.
 These companies have already figured out the legal and tax issues of hiring in your area, which gets rid of the biggest problem for you right away.

 Ignore LinkedIn and Indeed for two days.
-Instead, use special remote job sites like We Work Remotely or Remote OK to find five companies hiring for your type of job.
+Instead, use specialized remote job boards like We Work Remotely or Remote OK — or explore our guide on leveraging niche job boards for your industry — to find five companies hiring for your type of job.
 Go to their LinkedIn "People" section and search by your country or state; if they already have people working there, move on to a company that does, so you aren't wasting time fighting against their Finance department.

 "I've been watching [Company Name]'s success in the remote world.
 I noticed you already have many team members in [My State/Region], which is great because it makes the setup and tax side of hiring much smoother for a potential working relationship."